 - Carver College of Medicine.
 The Roy J. and Lucille A. Carver College of Medicine operates educational programs in medicine, graduate medical education, continuing medical education, physician assistant, physical therapy and rehabilitation science, nuclear medicine technology, radiation sciences, perfusion technology, and orthoptic training.
 CCOM also performs a wide array of basic science research, clinical research, and clinical care through University of Iowa Physicians.

 - University of Iowa Physicians.
 University of Iowa Physicians is the multispecialty medical and surgical clinical practice comprised of the faculty and staff of CCOM.

-- University of Iowa Hospitals and Clinics.
-University of Iowa Hospitals and Clinics operates an adult hospital, a children’s hospital, a psychiatric hospital, a graduate medical education program, as well as a wide array of ambulatory clinics.
+- University of Iowa Hospitals & Clinics.
+University of Iowa Hospitals & Clinics operates an adult hospital, a children’s hospital, a psychiatric hospital, a graduate medical education program, as well as a wide array of ambulatory clinics.